 “The razor blade cartridge shape on women’s razors is also different from men’s razors,” adds Levine.

-The colour of men’s razors vs the colour of women’s razors:
+The color of men’s razors vs. the color of women’s razors:

-For decades now, feminine and masculine products are displayed in pink and blue, respectively.
+For decades now, feminine and masculine products have been displayed in pink and blue, respectively.
 Well, this is more of a marketing trick.
-Women are lovers of pink colour so they can’t resist but pick a pink product at first sight.
+Women are lovers of pink color, so they can’t resist but pick a pink product at first sight.

-Colour is also a basic apparent difference between men’s and women’s razors.
-Men always prefer black, blue, grey and white-coloured products.
-Women’s razors always come in pink, purple and pastels.
+Color is also a basic apparent difference between men’s and women’s razors.
+Men always prefer black, blue, grey, and white-colored products.
+Women’s razors always come in pink, purple, and pastels.

 “The handles on women’s razors are very different from the handle on a razor for men.
 When you think about all the ways women have to hold a razor to reach those tricky spots and then add in a shaving gel or soap and water in the shower—things can get slippery.
 It’s no wonder women need a different kind of handle.” says Levine.

 A man mostly just shaves his facial hair, so a straight handle is convenient on his razor.
 He doesn’t need to turn, twist and rotate his razors around contours and tricky areas.
-While the handles on women razors are thick and have a rounded shape.
+At the same time, the handles on women’s razors are thick and have a rounded shape.